chryss/pygaarst/doc/install.rst

 Prerequisites
 =============

-As of now, Pygaarst has only been run under Python 2.7.
-Making it work for 2.6 doesn't appear to be a high priority.
-Python 3 (probably >= 3.3 or 3.4) is on the roadmap.
+As of now, Pygaarst requires Python 2.7.
+Python 3 (probably >= 3.3)
+is on the roadmap.

+In case you only need the Landsat/Hyperion/ALI metadata parsing features or the client for the NASA MODAPS API there are no dependencies on external libraries.

-The following Python packages are required, including their dependencies and any binary libraries:
+The following Python packages are required for using any raster manipulation functionality.
+This includes having the corresponding binary libraries
+installed:

 - numpy
 - pyproj